Free resources to study God's Word in the original:

 The participle in the Greek New Testament, by Daniel B. Wallace.
 This is the complete chapter on participles (pages 613-55) from Wallace's Greek Grammar Beyond the Basics: An Exegetical Syntax of the NT (Grand Rapids: Zondervan, 1996).
 Participles are one of the keys to Koine Greek.

-A "what kind of participle is this?" flow chart.
+A "what kind of participle is this?" flow chart and related materials.

 Book-by-book .mp3 recordings of the Hebrew bible (listen to your OT sermon text)